terrestris/shogun-docs/README.md

-# Integration into SHOGun Projects
+# SHOGun Documentation

+This repository contains the documentation for the SHOGun webapplication.

 ### nginx

 Set the nginx location to `/shogun-docs/`

 # ToDo's